TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-blob-store.md

 # Next Time

 I have some confidence in the interface from building out and testing a reference implementation.
-Now I need to use it in anger with my `EventSourcedSpreadsheetData` tracer bullet.
+However, before I can try it with my `EventSourcedSpreadsheetData` tracer bullet, I need to figure out how to run snapshot creation using a background worker.